Niantic launches Pokémon Go’s competitive battling league

 The Go Battle League is a new way for players to face off against one another.
 It takes the Trainer Battle system and adds a new structure that enables players to face off against one another from around the world.
 Niantic is also shifting its Premium Raid Passes to Premium Battle Passes.
 Like many other games, this progression pass will enable players to earn a premium track of unlockables by participating in the games events.

-Once your game updated with Go Battles, you will need to go out and walk five kilometers to unlock the event.
+Once your game updates with Go Battles, you will need to go out and walk 5 kilometers (3.1 miles) to unlock the event.
 Of course, if you have more money than time, you can pay to open it up before completing the required distance.
 But every kilometer you walk reduces the final cost.

 For Niantic, this is a way to both serve up new content to its most dedicated players.
 But it’s also a way to further expand its method of generating revenue.
 Now, instead of selling just raid passes, players can get more from the game by spending money to battle other trainers as well.